Vikhorz/Discord-Bot-InspioMotive/UptimeRobot.md

 ![image](https://user-images.githubusercontent.com/76783878/136700073-18909ca3-6334-491b-bc9b-6304b112fd62.png)

-- A reliable monitoring service is a must today.
+- You can keep your bot running without the need of a hosting service for free.
-- Set an HTTP/S, ping, port, keyword, or heartbeat monitor and get notifications to your email, phone, Telegram, Slack, Twitter, Zapier, and others.
+- Set an HTTP/S, ping, port, keyword, or heartbeat monitor and get notifications to your email when your bot gets down.
-- Create your account now on https://uptimerobot.com and by using the online IDE code editor you can get the URL of your main.py and monitor it.
+- Create your account now on https://uptimerobot.com and by using the online IDE code editor like Replit you can get the URL of your main.py and monitor it.